-If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a meeting with members of the governing body's complaints committee, which will be formed of the first three, impartial, governors available.
+If the complainant believes their complaint has not been handled in line with the stage 2 complaint procedures they can escalate the matter to Stage 3 - a meeting with members of the local governing board's complaints committee, which will be formed of the first three, impartial, members of the local governing board available.
 This is the final stage of the complaint's procedure.

-A request to escalate to Stage 3 must be made to the Clerk, via the school office, within 5 school days of receipt of the Stage 2 response.
+A request to escalate to Stage 3 must be made to the Clerk, via the school office, within 5 school days of receipt of the Stage 2 response and the request must set out why they do not believe their complaint has been handled in line with the stage 2 complaints procedures.
 The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
 Requests received outside of this time frame will only be considered if exceptional circumstances apply.
 The Clerk will write to the complainant to inform them of the date of the meeting.
-They will aim to convene a meeting within 15 school days of receipt of the Stage 2 request.
+They will aim to convene a meeting within 15 school days of receipt of the Stage 3 request.
 If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.
 If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
 It will then proceed in the complainant's absence on the basis of written submissions from both parties.

-The complaints committee will consist of at least three college governors with no prior involvement or knowledge of the complaint.
+The complaints committee will consist of at least three members of the local governing board with no prior involvement or knowledge of the complaint.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
-If there are fewer than three governors from St Michael's Catholic College available, the Clerk will source any additional, independent governors through another local school, in order to make up the committee.
+If there are fewer than three members of the local governing board from St Michael's Catholic College available, the Clerk will source any additional, local governing board members from another local school in the St Benedict Catholic Academy Trust, in order to make up the committee.